 Water for the Rice

 Roughly chop the coriander (stalks and all).
-Quarter the bok choy lengthways.
+Quarter the pak choi lengthways.
 Zest and halve the lime.

-Fluff up the rice with a fork and stir through the lime zest.
-Share between your bowls and place the fish on top.
-Spoon over the veggies and pour over the sauce from the pan.
-Sprinkle over the remaining coriander to serve.
-Enjoy!
+When everything is ready, fluff up the rice with a fork and stir through the lime zest.
+Share between your bowls and top with the fish.

 Spoon over the veg and all the sticky sauce, then sprinkle with the remaining coriander to finish.
 Enjoy!